 Adding New Sites

-By default, Available Packages displays packages available from the Android Repository and Third party Add-ons.
+The SDK Update Sites tab displays the sites that Android Studio checks for Android SDK and third-party updates.
 You can add other sites that host their own Android SDK add-ons, then download the SDK add-ons from those sites.

 For example, a mobile carrier or device manufacturer might offer additional API libraries that are supported by their own Android-powered devices.
-In order to develop using their libraries, you must install their Android SDK add-on, if it's not already available under Third party Add-ons.
+In order to develop using their libraries, you must install their Android SDK add-on, if it's not already available as a third-party add-on.